Classic Motorcycle Build

 Clutch Adjustment

-To adjust the clutch, unscrew the large assess plug. (using the side of a wrench is better than using too-small a screwdriver).
-Loosen the locknut.
 With a flat-blade screwdriver take up the free play on the adjusting screw, then back off a 1/4 to 1/2 turn.
 Basically you are turning it in until you feel pressure, then backing it out some.
 The backing off is to make sure the clutch is fully engaged.
-Tighten the locknut without moving the adjusting screw.
-Make sure there is an o-ring on the back of the assess plug before re-installing (to prevent a possible oil leak).

-After your bike is together and running, listen to the left side of the motor.
+After the bike is together and running, listen to the left side of the motor.
 If you hear a whining noise coming from primary, the chain is too tight.
 If the chain is too tight it will stretch.

 If the primary chain is too loose, you may hear a rattle.
 It's better that the chain is a little loose than a little tight.